Laboratory and field testing of a residential heat pump retrofit for a DC solar nanogrid: Acknowledgments

 \section{Acknowledgments}

-The Center for High Performance Buildings (CHPB) at Purdue University, USA supported this work.
-The authors would like to thank the occupants of the DC Nanogrid House for their patience during the field demonstrations.
-The authors would also like to extend sincere gratitude to Trane Technologies for their technical support throughout the project, especially with regards to the laboratory testing and advising the DC retrofit in the field study.
+The Center for High Performance Buildings at Purdue University supported this work.
+The authors thank Trane Technologies for technical support during laboratory testing and field retrofits, the DC Nanogrid House residents for their patience during field testing, and Alex Lee for code review. { We thank the anonymous peer reviewers for providing detailed and thorough feedback that substantially improved the work.}